jackaharrisii/Product-Inventory-Lab/instructions/section-01.md

 And inside both packages you will find a **java** folder.
 It is inside these "java" folders you will put you work.
 We also want to keep the folder structures between "main" and "test" packages the same.
 Let look at what this means.

-Lets create two packages inside main->java and lets call them "models" and "services"
+Lets create two packages inside main->java and lets call them "Sneakers" and "Whiskey"

 Many times developers will call the classes that represent and object as a "model".
 This package will contain the different products that are going to be inventoried.

 ```
 main
 ├── java
-│   ├── models
+│   ├── Sneakers
-│   └── services
+│   └── Whiskey
 └── resources
 ```

 As was stated earlier the "test" and "main" packages need to mirror each outher.
-So lets create "models" and "services" packages inside the test->java package.
+So lets create "Sneakers" and "Whiskey" packages inside the test->java package.

 The final package structure should look like the following.

 ```
 ├── main
 │   ├── java
-│   │   ├── models
+│   │   ├── Sneakers
-│   │   └── services
+│   │   └── Whiskey
 │   └── resources
 └── test
     └── java
-        ├── models
+        ├── Sneakers
         └── service
 ```